Frequently Asked Questions about the TOEFL iBT® Test

-Plan to take the TOEFL test two to three months before your earliest application deadline so your scores arrive at your institutions in time.
+Plan to take the TOEFL test 2 to 3 months before your earliest application or other deadline so your scores arrive at your institutions or agencies in time.
 Find application deadlines by checking each institution's website.

 - How far in advance do I register?

-Register three to four months before the test date.
+Register 3 to 4 months before the test date.

 - Where are TOEFL test scores accepted?

 More than 9,000 colleges, universities and agencies in 130 countries accept TOEFL test scores.
 You can even use your TOEFL scores to satisfy visa requirements in Australia.
 To learn more, see Who Accepts TOEFL Scores.

 - When should I start preparing for the test?

-Start preparing for the test at least eight weeks before your test date.
+Start preparing for the test at least 8 weeks before your test date.

 - What is the best way to prepare for the TOEFL test?

 Practicing your English reading, listening, speaking and writing skills as much as possible will help you feel prepared and confident on test day.
 We offer resources to make it easier.
-Because ETS is the maker of the TOEFL test, it is the only source for authentic sample questions.
+Because ETS is the maker of the TOEFL test, we are the only source for authentic sample questions.
 For detailed descriptions of test preparation materials available, see test preparation.
-Watch our new video, TOEFL® Resources: An Overview for Students (Flash) to learn about the tools from ETS that can help you prepare for the test.
+Watch our video, TOEFL® Resources: An Overview for Students (Flash) to learn about the tools from ETS that can help you prepare for the test.

 - What is included in The Official Guide to the TOEFL® Test?

-The book provides practice with hundreds of real TOEFL test questions and includes three full-length, authentic practice tests.
+The guide provides practice with hundreds of real TOEFL test questions and includes 3 full-length, authentic practice tests.
 The Official Guide to the TOEFL® Test can be purchased online at the ETS Store.

 - What is TOEFL® Practice Online?

-TOEFL® Practice Online allows you to experience actual test questions and get same-day scores and feedback.
+With TOEFL® Practice Online you can experience actual test questions and get same-day scores and feedback.
 Complete practice tests are available on the TOEFL Practice Online website and can be taken in timed mode to simulate the real TOEFL iBT testing environment.
-You can also purchase specific skills practice for the Speaking section.

 - What is the Official TOEFL iBT® Tests with Audio, Volume 1 book?